cloudfoundry/community/README.md

 * [CFF Charter](governing-board/charter.md) - (Status: ACTIVE) - The charter
 for the CFF, included in the participation agreement that every member signs

-* [CFF Charter Proposal](governing-board/charter-with-toc.md) - (Status: PROPOSED) - Proposed version of
-the CFF Charter that restructures the PMC Council into a Technical Oversight Committee

 * [Foundation Governance](https://www.cloudfoundry.org/governance/) - (Status: ACTIVE) - Top level
 policies of the Cloud Foundry Foundation